aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 INPUTS:
   - $tarchiveInfo: archive information hash ref
   - $to\_log      : whether this step should be logged
   - $centerID     : center ID
+  - $projectID    : project ID
   - $upload\_id   : upload ID of the study

 RETURNS: scanner ID